kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Why Framing Matters More Than Models

-Perfect models solve wrong problems.
+Perfect models solve wrong problems
-Simple models solve right problems.
+Simple models solve right problems
 Impact follows alignment

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.